Nastel/JESL/README.txt

 	1. Simulation (simulation type: "run")
-	   Runs the specified simulation file and sends the tracking data to the jKool Cloud Gateway and/or writes the tracking data to the specified file.
+	   Runs the specified simulation file and sends the tracking data to the jKool Cloud Event Sink and/or writes the tracking data to the specified file.
 In this mode, the simulator can be configured to run the simulation file a specified number of times, optionally generating unique correlators and tags for each iteration of